juanfont/headscale/docs/dns-records.md

 ## Limitations

-[Not all types of Records are Supported](https://github.com/tailscale/tailscale/blob/main/ipn/ipnlocal/local.go#L2891-L2909), especially no CNAME records.
+[Not all types of records are supported](https://github.com/tailscale/tailscale/blob/main/ipn/ipnlocal/local.go#L2891-L2909), especially no CNAME records.